 - Admitted to a degree program.
 Non-degree and certificate students are not eligible for financial aid.

-- Newly Admitted DMIN students will be eligible in Spring 2014 and all already enrolled will be eligible DMIN in Fall 2014.
+- All DMIN students will be eligible in Spring (April 1) 2014.

 - Meet minimum course load guidelines for the various aid types.
 These minimums can be found under their descriptions.

 For most students there will only be two steps in applying:

 For anyone considering student loans, the FAFSA is required.
 We encourage all students to complete the form, even if not initially considering student loans.
 Things change over the course of a year and if we have your completed application, we can respond very quickly, via student loans, should an emergency arise.

 Additionally, when endowment funds or outside scholarships are made available, our office is often asked to rank students by financial need.
 Without a completed FAFSA on file, your application cannot be considered.

 On January 1, 2014, the FAFSA for the 2014-2015 academic year using completed 2013 taxes will be available for completion.
 When completing the FAFSA online, you may be asked if you would like the FAFSA website to obtain your tax information from the IRS website.
 We recommend using the IRS Data Retrieval Tool to populate selected values from student tax returns.
 This service can be used 2-4 weeks after filing an electronic tax return (E-file) or 6-8 weeks after filing a paper return.
 If this option is not used, you will need to transfer the data from your tax form to the FAFSA online form.